 Providence RI

 Roger Williams, founder of the Rhode Island colony, defected from the Puritans, sanctioning freedom of conscience and religion.
-See the original State Charter in the Capitol building.
+See the original State Charter in the Capitol building, and visit his hilltop statue and memorial at Prospect Park.

 Bristol RI